op-developer/Identity-Service-Broker-API/README.md

 <img src="spname.png" alt="ftn_spname displayed" width="400"/>

-<span style="color:red">Note The **ftn_spname** parameter values have to be agreed with OP before succesful usage.</span> ISB will only approve a value, which has been agreed upon.
-In case SP uses a value, which has not been agreed upon or does not use this optional parameter the ISB is using the legal name of the Service Provider company.
+<span style="color:red">Note that the **ftn_spname** parameter values have to be agreed with OP before succesful usage.</span> ISB will only approve a value, which has been agreed upon.
+In case SP uses a value, which has not been agreed upon or does not use this optional parameter at all the ISB is using the legal name of the Service Provider company.